JulianG/juliangaramendy.dev/content/blog/use-promise-subscription/index.md

 * Can you see anything wrong with this approach?
 * Is this better than what you were doing before?
 * Is it worse?
-* I'm not entirely happy with the `[value, error, isPending]` tuple.
-Can you think of a better "API" for this?